Discover current Fintech trends and the role of Java in domains like AI, open banking, embedded finance, blockchain technology & more.

 Stablecoins

 Stablecoins offer an efficient means for cross-border transactions, reducing the time and cost typically associated with international money transfers.
 That being said, their global integration raises pressing regulatory and stability concerns, with authorities worldwide actively working to develop and refine regulatory frameworks to ensure secure and compliant use.
-A Fintech trend still worth watching out for!
+A trend still worth watching out for!

 BNPL 2.0 (Buy Now, Pay Later)